thoughtbot/hotwire-example-template/README.md

      </turbo-frame>
 ```

-With that change in place, navigating the `<turbo-frame>` element will replaces
+With that change in place, navigating the `<turbo-frame>` element replaces
 the list of "State" options _and_ replaces the "Estimated arrival" text
 elsewhere in the document, all without discarding other client-side state like
 focus or scroll: